Emergency Plan

 1. Stay calm and assess the situation.

-8. Please inform the DRXC of the incident so that the emergency preparedness can be improved.
+6. Please inform the DRXC of incidents so that the emergency preparedness can be improved.

 In Case of a Lost Person